Money laundering case: CJP summons Sindh CM in his chamber

 The Federal Investigation Agency is investigating 32 people in relation to money-laundering from fictitious accounts, including former president Asif Ali Zardari and his sister Faryal Talpur.
 The Supreme Court (SC) ordered an inquiry into Rs73 billion, acquired in loans by the Omni Group, and warned of strict action against those who defy the court orders.

-He informed the court that the Omni Group owed Rs73 billion in loans, of which Rs23 billion was owed to the National Bank of Pakistan and the rest to other private banks.
-Chief Justice Mian Saqib Nisar directed that an inquiry be conducted into the loans owed by the Omni Group, and warned that strict action would be taken against those who fail to follow the court orders.
+The head of the Joint Investigation Team (JIT) Ahsan Sadiq was present in the court, along with other officials.

-He remarked that he would summon response from the group after reviewing the final report on the matter.
-Zardari’s close aide Hussain Lawai was arrested in July in connection with the probe.
-The former president's another close aide and Omni Group Chairman, Anwar Majeed, and his son, Abdul Ghani Majeed, were also arrested by the FIA in August.
-Lawai, Majeed and his son remain under custody.
-Earlier this week, FIA sources informed that the mastermind of the money laundering and fake accounts case, Aslam Masood, had been arrested by the Interpol from Jeddah.
+He informed the court that Omni Group owed Rs73 billion in loans, of which Rs23 billion was owed to the National Bank of Pakistan and the rest to other private banks.
+Chief Justice directed that an inquiry be conducted into the loans owed by the Omni Group, and warned that strict action would be taken against those who fail to follow the court orders.

 The court was also told about the purported lack of cooperation from the Sindh government and other departments in the probe, at which Chief Justice Nisar asked to meet Chief Minister Murad Ali Shah in his chamber.